Official Prospect Generation Challenge Rules (the Rules)

 Due to the anticipated large number of applications submitted, feedback will not be provided to applications that do not move forward as finalists.

 The decisions of Next Gen Geo, University partners and the judging panel are final and binding.
 Next Gen Geo reserves the right at any time, at its sole discretion, to disqualify any entry that it determines does not comply with the criteria stated below or with these official Rules generally.

 English is the official language for submissions, proposals, presentations, and all communications.

 Applicants may be asked for follow-up information; telephone or Skype interviews may be requested.
 Where such information is requested, applicants must consent to such requests as a condition of eligibility for the Challenge.
 By entering the Challenge and voluntarily providing certain personal information required by the entry form, applicants consent to the collection, use and disclosure by Next Gen Geo of the applicant’s information to administer this Challenge.

-The Challenge is open to all individuals or groups of individuals who are over the age of majority in their province, territory, state or country and under 35 years old.
+The Early Career category is open to all individuals or groups of individuals who are over the age of majority in their province, territory, state or country and under 31 years old on Saturday, February 28, 2020.
 It excludes any individual that may have a conflict of interest with the Challenge.
-While the Prospect Generator Challenge website only provides resources for mineral claims in Canada, there is no restriction on presenting an idea for a project globally.
+While the Prospect Generation Challenge website only provides resources for mineral claims in Canada, there is no restriction on presenting an idea for a project globally.

 For persons who do not meet the eligibility criteria, you are welcome to submit your ideas to us for our review, notwithstanding the fact that you are ineligible to participate in the Challenge.